code-star/codestar-website-react/README.md

 The destination email address is set in the environment variable `STATIC_SITE_MAILER_DESTINATION`.
 You can check the [documentation](https://serverless.com/framework/docs/providers/spotinst/guide/variables/#environment-variables) for more information about environment variables.

 Locally this can be set in a test profile or just by setting the envar with `export STATIC_SITE_MAILER_DESTINATION=example@example.com`
-In the code it is read with `process.env.STATIC_SITE_MAILER_DESTINATION`
+In the code it is read with `process.env.STATIC_SITE_MAILER_DESTINATION`.
+To change it in AWS:

-In AWS:
-* Go to https://eu-west-1.console.aws.amazon.com/lambda/ and find the function
+- Go to https://eu-west-1.console.aws.amazon.com/lambda/ and find the function
-* Scroll to Environment variables and add the correct key/value
+- Scroll to Environment variables and add the correct key/value

 ## Hosting pictures